tieubinhco/Project-Mechatronic_System_Design/README.md

 ## About The Project
 ### Info

-* []()This respository contains all files for the project in Mechatronic project ME3017 HCMUT
+* []()This respository contains Arduino code for the project in Mechatronic project ME3017 HCMUT

 * []()Project name: Line following robot